ajpung/logo-reader/README.md

 # logo-reader
-A computer vision model for identifying and interpreting logos on electrical circuit components
+A computer vision (CV) model for identifying and interpreting logos on electrical circuit components